 Here is a demonstration of the practical filtering capability of the filtering network, shown on the screen of a spectrum analyzer in the research lab:

 The filtered out frequencies show up above as high vertical peaks on the instrument's screen, in comparison to the rest of the frequency spectrum (horizontal base line at the bottom).

 3. The Case (Resonant Cavity)

 The case is made of high purity aluminium, easily permeable to magnetic fields.
 The primary role of the case is a functional one, it plays an active role in the functioning of the device.
 The case is a passive cavity resonator (or microwave cavity resonator) that further assists with the filtering and suppression of certain frequencies, making the unit perform better.

 The case is a special type of closed metal resonator, optimized for a series of resonant frequencies.
 It works similar to the sound box of a musical instrument or an organ pipe, reinforcing certain standing waves in the cavity.
 Thus it can act as a band-pass filter, allowing particular frequencies to pass while blocking other nearby frequencies.
 They are used for the separation of signals at a given frequency from other nearby signals.

 The working principle of our magnetic DPC system can be summarized as follows:

-As our buildings are built onto the ground, in direct contact with the soil, they become part of Earth's natural energetic ecosystem, known as Earth's Global Electric Circuit.
+Our buildings are built onto the ground, in direct contact with the soil, and as such an integral part of Earth's global electric ecosystem, known as Earth's Global Electric Circuit.

 Our magnetic DPC systems are available in several sizes. depending on the thickness of the walls and area to be covered.
 The largest system can dehydrate buildings of considerable size, of over 1,000 m² ground floor footprint.
 Typically, only one DPC system is needed per building, but multiple units can be combined to dry out larger or odd-shaped buildings.